EmicoEcommerce/Magento2TweakwiseExport-archived/README.md

 ## Feed structure
 The feed contains some header information followed by categories and then products.
 Tweakwise does not natively support multiple stores, in order to circumvent this all categories and products are prefixed with 1000{store_id}.
-If a product (with id 1178) is active and visible in multiple stores (say: 1, 5 and 8) then it will appear three times in the feed with ids: 100011178, 100051178 and 100081178.
+If a product (with id 1178) is active and visible in multiple stores (say 1, 5 and 8) then it will appear three times in the feed with ids: 100011178, 100051178 and 100081178.
 The data on that product depends on the attribute values of the specific store.
-In short an entity with id is available in the feed as ``1000{store_id}{entity_id}``
+In short an entity is available in the feed as ``1000{store_id}{entity_id}``

-The feed only contains products that are salable and visible under your catalog configuration.
+The feed only contains products that are visible under your catalog configuration.
 If a product has children (say it is configurable) then the feed will also contain all the data from those children.
-In other words child data is aggregated onto the "main" product.
+Child data is aggregated onto the "parent" product.
-The reason for this is that when a user searches for a t-shirt with size M then the configurable must show up in the result, therefor the configurable should be exported with all sizes available among its children.
+The reason for this is that when a user searches for a t-shirt with size M then the configurable must show up in the results, therefor the configurable should be exported with all sizes available among its children.

 The feed contains only attributes which have bearing on search or navigation, check ``src/Model/Helper.php:85`` to see the criteria an attribute must meet in order to be exported.